Last updated on : 09 Jul, 2025

 How to do padmasana yoga

-This asana, also known as the circle pose, is a bit of a challenge, but it improves your focus and calmness.
+This Chakrasana, also known as the Wheel Pose, is a bit challenging, but it enhances focus and promotes calmness.
+This heart-opening backbend boosts energy levels and supports emotional release.

 How to Go About It